nathanchrs/ban-pt-reports/README.md

 For convenience, to see only relevant test output, use `docker-compose -f docker-compose.test.yml up --abort-on-container-exit | grep banpt_report_generator`.

+For automated testing, to return with a non-zero exit code on test failure, use `docker-compose -f docker-compose.test.yml up --abort-on-container-exit | grep FAIL; test $? -eq 1`.

 ### Code generator

 Automatically create views, imports, manifest, and model access files from model files.